 Meet the people who imagined this space and keep it focused on its values and goals.

-• Sravana Borkataky-Varma specializes in South Asian religions, with a particular emphasis on Hindu practices.
-Her scholarly work investigates Indian religions and delves into topics such as esoteric rituals, gender issues, and bodily concepts, especially in relation to Hindu Śākta Tantra traditions, often referred to as Goddess Tantra.
+• Sravana Borkataky-Varma specializes in Hindu traditions, in particular, she delves into topics such as esoteric rituals and bodily concepts, especially in relation to Hindu śākta tantra traditions, often referred to as goddess tantra.
 She adopts a research methodology that blends social anthropology—examined from an outside perspective—with elements of reflexive autoethnography that reflect her personal experiences.
-As an educator, she holds the position of Instructional Assistant Professor at the University of Houston and serves as a Research Affiliate at Harvard University’s Center for the Study of World Religions.
+As an educator, she holds the position of Instructional Assistant Professor at the University of Houston.
+She has formerly taught at Harvard Divinity School, Rice University, to name a few.
+Sravana is committed to building communities that bring together individuals from various religious backgrounds who aspire to lead lives marked by kindness and compassion.

 Board of Trustees